frontenddogma/web-development-glossary/manuscript/f.md

 : → Flash of Unstyled Text

 Flash of Unstyled Text
-: The effect when a web page appears briefly with the browser's default styles prior to loading an external style sheet, due to the web browser engine rendering the page before all information is retrieved.
+: The effect when a web page appears briefly with the browser’s default styles prior to loading an external style sheet, due to the web browser engine rendering the page before all information is retrieved.
 The page corrects itself as soon as the style rules are loaded and applied; however, the shift may be distracting.&nbsp;[†](#w-fout)

 Flash Player
 : A software for using content created on the Adobe Flash platform, including viewing multimedia contents, executing rich Internet applications, and streaming audio and video.
 Flash Player can run from a web browser as a browser plug-in or on supported mobile devices.
 Flash Player was created by Macromedia and has been developed and distributed by Adobe Systems since Adobe acquired Macromedia in 2005.
 In July 2017, Adobe announced that it would end support for Flash Player at the end of 2020, and continued to encourage the use of open HTML5 standards in place of Flash.&nbsp;[†](#w-flash-player)

 Flex
 : A new value (`flex`) added to the CSS `display` property.
-Along with `inline-flex` it causes the element that it applies to to become a flex container, and the element's children to each become a flex item.
+Along with `inline-flex` it causes the element that it applies to to become a flex container, and the element’s children to each become a flex item.
 The items then participate in flex layout, and all of the properties defined in the CSS Flexible Box Layout Module may be applied.&nbsp;[‡](#m-flex)
 : → Flexbox

 Flexbox